 California car buyback law requires that manufacturers reimburse the consumer for the entire amount of the vehicle, along with additional costs such as legal fees and incidentals.

 When it comes to “reasonable repair attempts”, there are a few standards the consumers must meet to be protected under their particular state’s lemon law.
 These are:

 - For a serious safety defect that involves the engine, brakes, airbags, or steering, one repair attempt is allowed to the manufacturer/dealership.

 - The car must remain in the repair facility for a certain number of days i.e. 30 days altogether within a one-year period in order to fix one or more substantial defects.

 - For non-safety defects, the manufacturer/dealership must resolve the problem within 3-4 repair attempts (varies from state to state).

-In addition, the sustainable defect must be covered by manufacturer’s warranty and must seriously affect the car’s functionality in order to be considered as a lemon.
+In addition, the sustainable defect must be covered by the manufacturer’s warranty and must seriously affect the car’s functionality in order to be considered a lemon.

 What is a Warranty?

 Manufacturers sometimes produce defective cars.
 A lot of things can go wrong with a car that puts you and those around you at risk.
 For this reason, a warranty is issued to safeguard your interest.